giellalt/giellalt.github.io/infra/web-api.md

 # REST and GraphQL API's

+## Production use

-There's an api server for various services at:
+There's a production api server for various services at:

 <https://api-giellalt.uit.no/>